 Sound good right about now?
 You bet it does!!

-How to Foam Milk With a French Press
+How to Froth Milk in a French Press

 Did you know it’s actually SO easy to foam and froth milk using a French Press?